PaddlePaddle/PARL/examples/NeurIPS2018-AI-for-Prosthetics-Challenge/README.md

            --act_penalty_lowerbound 0.6
 ```

-### Part3: Training in random velocity environment in round2
+### Part3: Training in random velocity environment for round2 evaluation
 As mentioned before, the selection of model that used to fine-tune influence later training.
 For those who can not obtain expected performance by former steps, a pre-trained model that walk naturally at 1.25m/s is provided. ([Baidu Pan](https://pan.baidu.com/s/1PVDgIe3NuLB-4qI5iSxtKA) or [Google Drive](https://drive.google.com/open?id=1jWzs3wvq7_ierIwGZXc-M92bv1X5eqs7))

 ```bash